Welcome to Shelby County Nutrition Food Service Website!

 SCPS SCHOOL NUTRITION CONTINUES THE CEP PROGRAM

-All elementary schools, middle schools and preschools will continue to be a part of the Community Eligibility Provision (CEP).
+All schools and preschools will be a part of the Community Eligibility Provision (CEP).
 CEP allows all students in participating schools to receive breakfast and lunch at no cost.
 All families at these schools will be asked to fill out an Educational Benefit Form (EBF).
-This will allow the necessary information to be collected to provide other educational benefits to your children.
+This will allow the necessary information to be collected to provide other educational benefits for your children.
 In order for our district to continue meals at no cost to all elementary and preschool students, it is important for you to return this form to your child’s school.

 For more information, call our Food Services Department at (502)633-2375.

-Note: During the 2020-21 school year, free & reduced applications will be processed for the purpose of other educational benefits.
-If you want to check on your status, please contact the School Nutrition Food Service Department at (502)633-2375.
+Note: During the 2023-2024 school year, Educational Benefits Forms will be processed for the purpose of other educational benefits.
+If you need to check your status, please contact the School Nutrition Food Service Department at (502)633-2375.

 Allergy/ Meal Modification Request

 The School Nutrition Food Service staff will modify meals to accommodate students with allergies or an intolerance to certain foods.
 An "Allergy / Meal Modification Request Form" needs to be filled out by a licensed medical authority specifying the food item that your child is allergic to and the recommended substitution so we can keep your child safe.

 Contact the Food Service Department at (502) 633-2375 or your child's school to get a form.